emory-libraries/cor-cm/roles/emorylib_n2cw_cron/README.md

 emorylib_n2cw_cron
 =========

-This role will install nagios and its plugins, and pip install n2cw, which allows nagios plugins to report to cloudwatch.
-The role will be as flexible as possible while simplifying the cron module of ansible.
+Manage a list of cron jobs using the nagios to CloudWatch (n2cw) pip module to push custom metrics to CloudWatch

 Requirements
 ------------

 Role is intended for Red Hat 7 Enterprise Linux, but should work on other versions of linux.
+Nagios and n2cw must be installed.
+Please run the [emorylib_n2cw_custom_plugin](https://github.com/emory-libraries/emorylib_n2cw_custom_plugin)

 Role Variables
 --------------